librespot-org/librespot-java/README.md

 - Gapless playback
 - Mixed playlists (cuepoints and transitions)

-## Get started
-All the configuration you need is inside the `config.toml` file.
-If none is present, a sample `config.toml` will be generated the first time the jar is run.
-There you can decide to authenticate with:
-- Username and password
-- Zeroconf
-- Facebook
-- Auth blob

-### Username and password
-This is pretty straightforward, but remember that having hardcoded passwords isn't the best thing on earth.

-### Zeroconf
-In this mode `librespot` becomes discoverable with Spotify Connect by devices on the same network.
-Just open a Spotify client and select `librespot-java` from the available devices list.

-If you have a firewall, you need to open the UDP port `5355` for mDNS.
-Then specify some random port in `zeroconf.listenPort` and open that TCP port too.

-### Facebook
-Authenticate with Facebook.
-The console will provide a link to visit in order to continue the login process.

-### Auth blob
-This is more advanced and should only be used if you saved an authentication blob.
-The blob should have already been Base64-decoded.
-Generating one is currently not a feature of librespot-java

-### Storing credentials
-If the configurations `storeCredentials=true` and `credentialsFile="somepath.json"` have been set, the credentials will be saved in a more secure format inside the json file.
-After having run the application once and successfully authenticating, the authentication config fields above are no longer needed and should be made blank for security purposes.

-## Run
+## The library
-You can download the latest release from [here](https://github.com/librespot-org/librespot-java/releases) and then run `java -jar ./librespot-core-jar-with-dependencies.jar` from the command line.

-### Audio output configuration
-On some systems, many mixers could be installed making librespot-java playback on the wrong one, therefore you won't hear anything and likely see an exception in the logs.
-If that's the case, follow the guide below:

-1) In your configuration file (`config.toml` by default), under the `player` section, make sure `logAvailableMixers` is set to `true` and restart the application
-2) Connect to the client and start playing something
-3) Along with the previous exception there'll be a log message saying "Available mixers: ..."
-4) Pick the right mixer and copy its name inside the `mixerSearchKeywords` option.
-If you need to specify more search keywords, you can separate them with a semicolon
-5) Restart and enjoy

-> **Linux note:** librespot-java will not be able to detect the mixers available on the system if you are running headless OpenJDK.
-You'll need to install a headful version of OpenJDK (usually doesn't end with `-headless`).
+The `lib` module provides all the necessary components and tools to interact with Spotify.
+More [here](lib).

-## Build it
+## The player
-This project uses [Maven](https://maven.apache.org/), after installing it you can compile with `mvn clean package` in the project root, if the compilation succeeds you'll be pleased with a JAR executable in `core/target`.
-To run the newly build jar run `java -jar ./core/target/librespot-core-jar-with-dependencies.jar`.
+The `player` module provides the full player experience.
+You can use it from Spotify Connect, and it operates in full headless mode.
+More [here](player).

 ## Protobuf generation
 The compiled Java protobuf definitions aren't versioned, therefore, if you want to open the project inside your IDE, you'll need to run `mvn compile` first to ensure that all the necessary files are created.
 If the build fails due to missing `protoc` you can install it manually and use the `-DprotocExecutable=/path/to/protoc` flag.
 The `com.spotify` package is reserved for the generated files.

 ## Logging
-The application uses Log4J for logging purposes, the configuration file is placed inside `core/src/main/resources` or `api/src/main/resources` depending on what you're working with.
+The application uses Log4J for logging purposes, the configuration file is placed inside `lib/src/main/resources`, `player/src/main/resources` or `api/src/main/resources` depending on what you're working with.
 You can also toggle the log level with `logLevel` option in the configuration.

 ## Related Projects
 - [librespot](https://github.com/librespot-org/librespot)